May 28th, 2014 8:17 am ET -

 In an article published online May 8, 2014 by the American Journal of Industrial Medicine, researchers W. Shane Journeay, Ph.D., M.D., and Rose H. Goldman, M.D., MPH, report the case of a worker who developed sensitization to nickel when working with nickel nanoparticle powder.

 According to the details of the case presented by Journeay and Goldman: “A 26-year-old female chemist formulated polymers and coatings usually using silver ink particles.
 When she later began working with nickel nanoparticle powder weighed out and handled on a lab bench with no protective measures, she developed throat irritation, nasal congestion, ‘post nasal drip,’ facial flushing, and new skin reactions to her earrings and belt buckle which were temporally related to working with the nanoparticles.”The abstract continues, “Subsequently she was found to have a positive reaction to nickel on the T.R.U.E. patch test, and a normal range FEV1 that increased by 16% post bronchodilator.”1

 Journeay and Goldman add valuable new scientific evidence to the ongoing base of knowledge about the need for a proactive approach to addressing potential occupational health and safety implications of nanomaterials in the burgeoning global nanotechnology industry.
 Case studies by alert clinicians are important to NIOSH and its partners in assessing risks posed by occupational exposure to nanomaterials, and in making recommendations for appropriate risk-management practices.

-Categories: Emergency Response/Public Sector, Nanotechnology, Total Worker Health
+Categories: Emergency Response/Public Sector, Nanotechnology, Observances, Total Worker Health

 April 24th, 2014 7:52 am ET -